Our employees only speak German in the office and on the phone.

 You got married abroad and you are not sure if the marriage is valid here?

-A marriage contracted abroad is recognized here if the regulations applicable in the country of marriage have been observed and the marriage was contracted before a legally authorized person.
-The marriage certificate is generally regarded as proof of this.
+A marriage concluded abroad is recognized here if the regulations applicable in the country of marriage were observed and the marriage was concluded before a legally authorized person.
+The marriage certificate generally serves as proof of this.
 If the certificate was not written in German, a translation is required in many cases.
-In the case of documents from some countries, the document should be provided with an apostille (authentication) or legalization.
-You can obtain more detailed information about this from us by telephone, in person or by e-mail.
+In the case of documents from some countries, the document should be provided with an apostille (over-certification) or legalization.
+You can obtain more detailed information on this from us by telephone, in person or by e-mail.

-In addition, you have the option of making a declaration regarding the use of your name in the marriage (see under "i Where can I find out more?").
+You also have the option of submitting a declaration on the use of your name during the marriage (see also under "Further information").

-You are not obliged to apply for the post-certification.
-But the post-certification has advantages, of course: You have the possibility to have a marriage certificate issued by us at any time, in case your foreign certificate is lost, and you have a German certificate as proof of your marriage, which makes it easier to deal with authorities and other institutions.
+You are not obliged to apply for subsequent certification.
+However, there are, of course, advantages to subsequent certification: you can have a marriage certificate issued by us at any time if your foreign certificate is lost and you have a German certificate as proof of your marriage, which makes it easier to deal with authorities and other institutions.

 Requirements